Teach2Breach/rust_api_demo/README.md

 ## Next Steps

-Implement and document the remaining methods for making Windows API calls in Rust.
+Document the remaining methods for making Windows API calls in Rust.